kubesphere/website/content/en/partner/_index.md

       link: "request"

     - title: "Technology"
       content: Technology Partners offer a hardware platform, cloud service or software application that integrates with KubeSphere, based on technical collaboration or joint solution.
-If you have such a product or solution could be integrated with KubeSphere, let's collaborate to enhance our users' experiences.
+If you have a solution could be integrated with KubeSphere, let's enhance users' experiences.
       link: "request"

     - title: "Cloud Providers"